Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

-While the quantitative results differ from the similar [July 2023 experiments](/2023/07/02/benchmarks.html), the conclusion seems unchanged: LLMs are bad at returning code in JSON.
+While the quantitative results differ from the similar [July 2023 experiments](/2023/07/02/benchmarks.html), the conclusion seems unchanged: LLMs are bad at wrapping code in JSON.

 OpenAI appears to be making progress in allowing LLMs to return code in structured JSON responses without harming the code quality.